bartlomiejragus/jupyterlab-project-main/README.md

 # jupyterlab
 Python with Spark env for real time data analysis.
+Dockerfiles are from: https://github.com/sebkaz/jupyterlab-project.
+Files from the model notes.ipynb notebook allow you to display the perceptron model in two variants using the REST API.

 ```bash
 cd jupyterlab-project